isambard-sc/openportal/docs/cmdline/README.md

 This is a demo of two templemeads Agents that have been set up to use the standard command line argument parser and configuration file handling built into the `templemeads` crate.
-This example extends the previous example, in that we now the `portal` and `cluster` agents using a more standardised route.
+This example extends the previous example, in that we the `portal` and `cluster` agents are now created using a more standardised route.
 The aims of this example are to show you how to;

 1. Use default options to create standard command line arguments
 2. How to create, update and use agent configuration files